 Lodging:

 Travelers attending a conference should make the reservation early enough to take advantage of group and conference rates.
 Travelers are expected to use lodging that is necessary and reasonable, selecting the lowest standard room rates available.
 If group and conference hotel rates are not available, travelers are expected to book nearby lodging at comparable rates, to the extent possible.
 An itemized hotel bill for lodging, which includes the employee’s name on the hotel bill, must be submitted with the expense claim form.

+Lodging is permitted when the destination is 45 miles or more from the traveler’s home or primary worksite.
+Exceptions to this will be made on a case-by-case basis by Business Services.

 Meals: